glasgowm148/ergonaut-handbook/Guides/Ergonaut-Handbook/Editor's-Guide.md

 The site is written in Markdown, which is trivial to pick up (you might've already used it before without realising), but there is a fully fleshed visual editor which makes it even simpler.

-[Markdown Cheatsheet](https://www.markdownguide.org/cheat-sheet/) and this web-based [live preview tool](https://markdownlivepreview.com/) may come in handy when creating and editing The Ergonaut Handbook content.
+[Markdown Cheatsheet](https://www.markdownguide.org/cheat-sheet/) and this web-based [live preview tool](https://markdownlivepreview.com/) may come in handy when creating and editing content for The Ergonaut Handbook.

 # Regional versions